 Console

-- Click the VPC network that you want to reserve the new static IP in.
+- Specify how you want to reserve the IP address:

-- If you want to specify which IP address to reserve, under Static IP address, select Let me choose, then fill in a Custom IP address.
-Otherwise the system automatically assigns an IP address in the subnet for you.
+- For IPv4 addresses, to specify a static internal IPv4 address to reserve, for Static IP address, select Let me choose, and then enter a custom IP address.
+Otherwise, the system automatically assigns a static internal IPv4 address in the subnet for you.

-- If you want to share this IP in different frontends, under Purpose, choose Shared.
+Optional: If you want to share the static internal IPv4 address in different frontends, in the Purpose list, choose Shared.
+The default selection is Non-shared.

 gcloud